 Halloween was a celebration unknown in the part of the world where I grew up; besides it was spring.

-Moving to Canada, I discovered this was a season of sugar overload; an occasion to dress up in crazy costumes; an event many children would look back on as their favourite time of the year.
+Moving to Canada, I discovered this was a season of sugar overload, an occasion to dress up in crazy costumes, a season when many children would look back on as their favourite time of the year.
 After all, isn’t it every child’s dream to go door to door and be given free candy?Once I settled into a country where I had to drive on the opposite side of the road and indulge in new vocabulary, it was time to explore the province I’d chosen.